lino-framework/book/docs/specs/cal.rst

         The state of this presence.

+    The following three fields are injected by the :mod:`reception <lino_xl.lib.reception>` plugin:

     .. attribute:: waiting_since

+        Time when the visitor arrived (checked in).

     .. attribute:: busy_since

+        Time when the visitor was received by agent.

     .. attribute:: gone_since

-        These three fields are injected by the :mod:`lino_xl.lib.reception` plugin.
+        Time when the visitor left (checked out).